Must-see mountains in Poland: A guide for adventurers

 Zakopane, the winter capital of Poland, is a fantastic destination for families year-round.
 Aqua Park Zakopane offers fun and relaxation for kids, while Museum Oscypka provides insights into traditional cheese-making and tastings.

 For a cultural experience, visit local artists’ workshops and ‘living’ museums to learn about traditional crafts and local legends.
 Zakopane also offers indoor activities like swimming pools, ice rinks, and entertainment centres, ensuring there’s never a dull moment, even on rainy days.
+Plus, for those interested in skiing in Poland, Zakopane boasts excellent slopes and winter resorts, making it a top choice for snow enthusiast.

 What are the most popular routes in Pieniny National Park?